Install CoastSeg with Pixi¶

 origin https://github.com/SatelliteShorelines/CoastSeg (fetch) origin https://github.com/SatelliteShorelines/CoastSeg (push)If it fails due to local changes:1git pull origin4.
 Re-create/update the environment from the updated lockfile1 2

-git stash git pull origin1pixi shell --frozen -
+git stash git pull origin -

 -